idio-sync/romm-comm/README.md

 In Progress
 - Initiate RomM library scan globally and by platform
 - Random game roll (all platforms)
-- QR code generation for 3DS/Vita installation via apps like FBI and downloads direct to console
+- QR code generation for 3DS/Vita installation via apps like FBI/[FBI Reloaded](https://github.com/TheRealZora/FBI-Reloaded) and downloads direct to console

 Planned (if possible)
 - Generate and pass EmulatorJS launcher links via command